Content item localization

 In this release note we'll provide an overview of the new content item localization feature.
 For more information see the Content item localization page.

-With content item localization you start with a content item created for one locale and create localized variants for whatever locales you choose to support.
+To localize a content item, you start with an item created for one locale and create localized variants for whatever locales you choose to support.
 Dynamic Content will create a separate copy of the entire content item, with its own unique content ID and revision history, for each locale you localize it to.

 Localized content can be created either in the same repository or in a repository to which one or more locales have been assigned.
 This allows you to set up repositories to contain content localized for particular locales, and makes it easier to share translation work among different teams.

 Assigning a locale to a content itemLink copied!

 In order to localize a content item, you must first assign it a locale.

 To assign a locale, choose "Assign locale" from the item's contextual menu or from the "Save" menu in the content editing window.

 An item can be assigned any locale that has been added to a hub.
 You might choose to assign locales to particular repositories and in that case when you assign a locale to a content item, you will be restricted to the locales to the locales assigned to that repository.

 Here we are choosing to assign the en-GB locale because we have created the content item with English content.

 A visual indication of the locale is now shown on the content item's card in the Content Library.
 It's also shown in the list view.